Rossa (singer): 2024–present: All Access To Rossa 25 Shining Years and Here I Am

-Image & Artistry
+Image and Artistry

-Rossa started her singing career as a child lady rocker.
-Her singing ability that was above average made her successful side by side on the same stage with the top lady rockers at that time, such as Nicky Astria, Nike Ardilla, Mel Shandy, Ita Purnamasari, etc. In 1987, the late Betawi culturalist Benyamin Sueb once predicted that Rossa would be an Indonesian pearl whose name would bring Indonesia's good name to foreign countries if she moved to Jakarta.
-Celine Dion, Mariah Carey, Nicky Astria & Ruth Sahanaya are the singers used as inspirational figures for Rossa.
-Since childhood, Rossa has been accustomed to performing from city to city & has won several national-level music awards.
-Little Rossa is not only good at singing.
-But he is also good at education.
+Rossa began her singing career as a child lady rocker, performing alongside prominent figures in the rock scene, such as Nicky Astria, Nike Ardilla, Mel Shandy, Ita Purnamasari etc. Her vocal ability earned her recognition, and Benyamin Sueb, a Betawi culturalist, predicted that Rossa would become an Indonesian pearl whose name would bring honor to Indonesia internationally if she moved to Jakarta.
+Rossa's vocal inspiration came from Celine Dion, Mariah Carey, Nicky Astria, and Ruth Sahanaya.
+Since childhood, she has been accustomed to performing in various cities and has earned several national-level music awards.
+Aside from her musical talent, Rossa excelled academically, frequently placing 1st or 2nd in her class.